 Cleome may not look like a wild weed plant when it’s flowered with bright red and purple color flowers.
 But while growing up, it gives the appearance of weeds.
 The leaves are long and spikey similar to a pot.

 The Cleome flower is also known as the spider flower due to its long tentacles stretching from the flower stem.
 It typically blooms in summer and lasts till the frost starts.

 You can plant Cleome as an edible plant.
 It also attracts beneficial insects in the garden.

 8. Texas Star Hibiscus

 Texas Star Hibiscus is a slender, multi-branched plant that has leaves grown like Cannabis.
-The bright green color leaves don't have very sharp pointy edges, but its long thin textured leaves create the illusion of a cannabis plant.
+The bright green color leaves don’t have very sharp pointy edges, but their long thin textured leaves create the illusion of a cannabis plant.

 When fully grown, it blooms crimson red or white color floor, but at the growing stage, it resembles more to the pot plant.

 As the name suggests, the natural growing area of this plant is in Texas with flower blooming time from June to October.
 This is a very versatile plant and can be grown in moist and well-drained soil.
-It needs full sunlight to flourish and are perennial in nature.
+It needs full sunlight to flourish and is perennial in nature.

 Kenaf is known as Hibiscus Cannabinus in the scientific community.
 It’s grown primarily for food and fiber.
 But these plants resemble so much like a weed that your home visitors may think that you are into some bad company.